Skip to content

 Red Fuji And Crane Kutani Ware Vase

-Saori-san bravely took on the big challenge of arranging flowers in the large Red Fuji and Crane Kutani Ware Vase.
+Saori-san took on the challenge of arranging flowers in the large Red Fuji and Crane Kutani Ware Vase, a striking piece featuring a bold red depiction of Mt.
+Fuji.

 To complete the arrangement, Saori-san added a branch with neatly lined leaves.
-Deciding the height of a component was a challenge throughout our lesson.
-A recommended guideline for height is that the tallest element should be about twice the height of the vase.
+Deciding the right height for each element was a challenge throughout the lesson.
+A helpful guideline to keep in mind is that the tallest element should be about twice the height of the vase.

 See this lovely arrangement showcasing bright greenery of early summer with hints of orange.